 Bob graduated from Oregon State University in 1983 and joined Northwest Landscape Industries where he eventually became Vice President of Landscape Management of the $15 million, 200 employee firm.
 In 1998, NLI sold to TruGreen and for the next 2 ½ years, Bob was their Regional Manager for the Northwest, overseeing 9 branches and 500 employees.
 In 2000, Bob left TruGreen and partnered with Ron Knesal and Elias Godinez to form Pacific Landscape Management.
 In 9 years, they have grown their new company to manage over 300 commercial properties with a staff of 100.

 Maureen Klecker has been a professional maintenance gardener in Central Oregon for 35 years.
 She is a specialist in perennial & annual gardens and has been an Oregon Landscape Contractor since 1995.
 Her goal has always been to inspire the community with unique garden installations.
 She has kept her business relatively small and advertised in the local newspaper for only two weeks 35 years ago.
 She has gained business by word of mouth ever since.
 She has toured many beautiful gardens locally and abroad, gaining inspiration that has contributed to her gardens.
-She is an active member of the Hardy Plant Society of Oregon and has been the President of the Hardy Plant Garden Club of Bend since 2009 which currenly has 95 members.
-They don't advertise either.
+She is an active member of the Hardy Plant Society of Oregon and has been the President of the Hardy Plant Garden Club of Bend since 2009 which currently has 95 members.

 Dr. Alec Kowalewski received his Masters and Ph.D. from Michigan State University.
 Prior to joining Oregon State University, Alec taught at Abraham Baldwin Agricultural College and worked as a Research Scientist at the University of Georgia Turf Breeding Program in Tifton, Georgia.
 In 2012 Alec joined Oregon State University as the Turfgrass Specialist, having a 70% teaching and 30% extension appointment.
 Responsibilities entailed in this appointment include undergraduate and graduate education and advising, industry and community outreach, as well as directing the universities applied turfgrass research program.
 Current research and extension interests include improving the environmental and economic sustainability of turfgrass management.